 Step 1 Determine the number of railing posts needed for your deck.
-Post spacing is either 6' on-center or 8' on-center depending on the rail length chosen.
-Example: A 12' x 16' deck attached to a building with a 4' access opening on one side will require a total of eight posts (fig. 2).
+Post spacing is 6' on-center.
+Example: A 12' x 16' deck attached to a building with a 4' access opening on one side will require a total of eight posts (fig. 3).